UsabilityEngineering/fridge/README.md

 **Executive Summary**

-* Competitive analysis of competitive products allowed us to discover that **information on each food item is limited to only expiration date and quantity**, we can allow for each food item to store much more information such as calories and ingredients.
-We also found that **Free accounts are heavily restricted in what can be accomplished**
+* Competitive analysis of competitors' product allowed us to discover that **information on each food item is limited to only the expiration date and quantity**.
+We can allow for each food item to store much more information such as calories and ingredients.
+We also found that **Free accounts are heavily restricted in what can be accomplished** and there is **no widely used competitor on a web-based platform.**
-* !!!In a bullet-list, provide a summary that highlights...!!!
-* !!!What you've done during this phase...!!!
-* !!!and what the significance of it is...!!!
-* !!!as an executive would understand.!!!
+* Heuristic evaluation of competitor found **designs to be similar**, but **not exactly minimal** as **some tabs/pages have multiple purposes**.
+There is **opportunity to allow for user freedom and control.**
+* Personas and Scenarios reveal the need to **focus on the core functionality**, **allow for budgeting/tracking expenses**, **remind users of soon-to-expire-foods**, and **recipes that are most relevant to the grocery items they have**
+* Sketches and Diagrams allowed for initial visuals of the interface with a **focus on minimal design** and **effectively navigating core content**

 [Full phase I report](phaseI/)